asamwow/OpenGL-Collecting-Game/README.md

     Linux:

+        Perform the following step if it does not build with the default CMakelists.txt (CMakeLists-Mac.txt)

         $ cp CMakeLists-linux.txt CMakeLists.txt
-            Edit source files to add in GLM prefixes to the include statements

-            TODO: conditional includes to prevent needing
-            this step

         $ mkdir build